What Causes Fear Of Intimacy & How To Overcome It

 Past Childhood Trauma

 While several factors can produce the fear of intimacy, past childhood trauma is well-documented as a frequent cause.
 The very first relationships that children have are with their parents or caregivers.
 A person who grew up being either abused or neglected when they expressed sadness, anger, or other emotions may grow up and develop attachment issues.
-Due to their past trauma, they may view emotions, connections, and other forms of intimacy as “bad” or uncomfortable.
+Due to their past trauma, they may develop a fear of getting close to someone.
+They may view emotions, connections, and other forms of intimacy as “bad” or uncomfortable.

 Past Failed Relationships

 Unfortunately, prior relationships can greatly impact one’s future romantic endeavors.
-Not every person who has past failed relationships will develop issues with intimacy.
+Not every person who has past failed relationships will develop common intimacy issues.
 However, it is still a possibility.
 Often, this avoidance of intimacy is merely a defense mechanism.
 This individual may have invested a lot in their prior relationship only to have the other person hurt them in one form or another.
 As a result, they begin to shut themselves off by avoiding future occurrences that involve intimacy, which prevents them from potential vulnerability and additional heartache.